-- For a brief authoritative account by a participant, see Harold Larnder, in K. B. Haley, Ed., Operational Research '78 (North-Holland, Amsterdam, 1979), p.
-3. - 2.
-For a condensed account of the early events in this spread of activity, together with references to fuller treatments, see Hugh J. Miser, in (13) Volume 1, p.
-3. - 3.
-This memorandum is included in P. M. S. Blackett, Studies of War: Nuclear and Conventional (Hill and Wang, New York, 1962), p.
-171. - 4.
-Although most of the military operations research in World War II dealt with air and naval operations, ground combat can also exhibit aspects of regularity.
-For example, the battle for Iwo Jima in 1945 progressed in accordance with a simple theory; see J. H. Engel, Operations Research 2, 163 (1954). - 5.
-Philip M. Morse and George E. Kimball, Methods of Operations Research (National Defense Research Committee, Washington, D. C., 1946), p.
-7. Also published by Wiley, New York, 1951. - 6.
-As described in John G. Kemeny, A Philosopher Looks at Science (Van Nostrand Reinhold, New York, 1959), especially Chapter 5. - 7.
-For accounts of early work in agriculture, retailing, and automobile traffic now regarded as classic, see, respectively: C.W.
-Thornthwaite, Operations Research 1, 33 (1952-1953); Horace C. Levinson, Operations Research 1, 220 (1952-1953); Leslie C. Edie, Operations Research 2, 107 (1954). - 8.
-See, for example, the issues over the last decade of the journals Operations Research, Management Science, The Journal of the Operational Research Society, and Interfaces (this last being an especially rich source of business examples). - 9.
-See Eric Brodheim and Gregory P. Prastacos, Interfaces 9, no. 5, 3 (1979).
-At the May 1, 1979, meeting of The Institute of Management Sciences and the Operations Research Society of America in New Orleans, this work received the eighth annual Management Science Achievement Award sponsored by the TIMS College on the Practice of Management Science.
-The quotations are from this paper for the most part, but some have been amplified by
+1. For a brief authoritative account by a participant, see H. Larnder, in Operational Research 78, K. B. Haley, Ed.
+(North-Holland, Amsterdam, 1979), p.
+3.

+For a condensed account of the early events in this spread of activity, together with references to fuller treatments, see H. J. Miser (15), vol. 1, p.
+3. This memorandum is included in P. M. S. Blackett, Studies of War: Nuclear and Conventional (Hill and Wang, New York, 1962), p.
+171. Although most of the military operations research in World War II dealt with air and naval operations, ground combat can also exhibit assects of regularity.
+For example, the battle for pects of regularity.
+For example, the battle for Iwo Jima in 1945 progressed in accordance with a simple theory; see J. H. Engel, Oper.
+Res.
+2,

+5 (1994).
+5 P. M. Morse and G. E. Kimball, Methods of Operations Research (National Defense Research Committee, Washington, D.C., 1946), p.
+7; also published by Wiley, New York, 1951.
+6. As described in J. G. Kemeny, A Philosopher Looks at Science (Van Nostrand Reinhold, New York, 1959).

+York, 1959), especially chap.
+5. For accounts of early work in agriculture, retail-

+For accounts of early work in agriculture, retailing, and automobile traffic now regarded as classic, see, respectively: C. W. Thornthwaite, Oper.
+Res.
+1, 33 (1952-1953); H. C. Levinson, ibid., p.
+220; L. C. Edie, ibid.
+2, 107 (1954).
+See, for example, the issues over the last decade of the journals Operations Research, Management Science, The Journal of the Operational Research Society, and Interfaces (this last being an especially rich source of business examples).
+See E. Brodheim and G. P. Prastacos, Interfaces 9 (No. 5), 3 (1979).

+At the 1 May 1979 meeting of the Institute of Management Sciences and the Operations Research Society of America in New Orleans, this work (9) received the eighth annual Manage

-Gregory Prastacos in order to make this condensed account relatively complete (his assistance in this regard is gratefully acknowledged, as is the permission from Interfaces to use the material from this journal).
-The quotation from Johanna Pindyck is from a letter included in Brodheim and Prastacos, loc.cit.
+- work (9) received the eighth annual Management Science Achievement Award sponsored by The Institute of Management Science (TIMS) College on the Practice of Management Science.
+The quotations are from this paper for the most part, but some were adapted from a personal communication with G. Prastacos (his assistance in this regard is gratefully acknowledged, as is the permission from Interfaces to use the material from this journal) - 11.
+The quotation from J. Pindyck is from a letter included in Brodheim and Prastacos (9)